|

 these perspectives is a philosophical challenge issued anew in recent

-years by the development within science of an idea called the Anthropic
+years by the Anthropic

 Principle.
 (For a thoroughgoing treatment, see John D. Barrow and